miramnair/GENAI_text_summazrization_and_rouge/README.md

-# Dialogue Summarization Using Generative AI and ROUGE Score Analysis
+# Dialogue Summarization Using LLM's and ROUGE Score Analysis

 # Objective :